 As advised by the UK government, here is the list of locations in Colombia you shouldn’t travel to except if it’s essential:

 Will you be doing border crossing into other South American countries?

 Do your best to avoid those regions and you should be fine traveling around Colombia.

 Whilst in Bogota, though, you may want to check out some of the zones in Bogota whilst, practicing Spanish and testing new good food.

 Is Bogota Safe?

-As long as you keep to these tips, your trip to the great city of Bogota will run smoothly.
+Stick to these tips and your trip to the city of Bogota will run smoothly.

 Bogota has so much history, so much cosmopolitan appeal, and great cuisine.
 Don’t be swayed by news media, see it for yourself.